 Several provinces in Australia have also recently announced interim legislation to allow for the execution of electronic Wills to accommodate lawyers and clients during the COVID-19 pandemic.

-In Canada, digital Wills are not yet permitted — a Will must be signed by hand and witnessed by two individuals in order to be valid.
-However, with the onset of COVID-19 and the requirements for physical distancing, interim legislation has also been put in place in several provinces to allow for the virtual witnessing of Wills using audio-visual communication technology.
+In most provinces in Canada, a Will must be signed by hand and witnessed by two individuals in order to be valid.
+However, in response to the pandemic and requirements for physical distancing, the B.C.
+Legislature passed “electronic Wills” legislation that recognizes Wills that are digitally signed and virtually witnessed.* Interim legislation is also in place in several provinces to allow for the virtual witnessing of Wills using audio-visual technology.

 New companies are beginning to offer services to help people write their own Wills and then upload them to the cloud for storage.